bdeckard92/dupUT/02-Lesson-Plans/22-State/README.md

 * Use IndexedDB within a React component.

 * Generate a checkout session with the Stripe API.
-Refer to [Stripe docs on testing your integration.](https://stripe.com/docs/testing).

 * Handle delayed requests using the `useLazyQuery` Hook.